 There’s always mystery, melancholy and something deep and real in the music that I love best.
 From Beethoven’s “Moonlight Sonata” to Simon and Garfunkel’s “The Sound of Silence” to Radiohead’s “Let Down.”
 And of course, Johnny Cash singing death songs to prisoners to give them hope.
 Or at least let them know somebody gives a shit.

-These songs are magical, the ones that give us the chills, make us stop dead in our tracks and feel the beauty washing over us, make us cry, make us defiant, and we play them over and over because they’re so great.
+These songs are magical, the ones that give us the chills, stop us dead in our tracks and feel the beauty washing over us, even make us cry, and we play them over and over because they’re so great.
 My life has been “saved by rock and roll” many times.
 Music like this moved me, inspired me, and let me know I was not alone in the darkness.

 I want to pay these songs back, to “pay it forward,” to create deep, meaningful songs that reach people in the darkness.
 I want to write the “kind of song that truly saves people.”